oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ```

 It is possible to advertise more than one `provider-metadata.json` by adding multiple `CSAF` fields,
-e.g. in case of changes to the organizational structure through merges or acquisitions.
+e.g. in case of changes to the organizational structure through mergers and acquisitions.
 However, this SHOULD NOT be done and removed as soon as possible.
+A valid use case for temporarily including multiple entries would be a transition phase between different CSAF versions, in which documents
+and provider metadata of both versions are served simultaneously (cf. section [sec](#transition-between-csaf-2-0-and-csaf-2-1)).
 If one of the URLs fulfills requirement 9, it MUST be set as the first CSAF entry in the security.txt.

 ### 7.1.9 Requirement 9: Well-known URL for provider-metadata.json <a id='requirement-9-well-known-url-for-provider-metadata-json'></a>